jynyl22/Nerveli/assets/fonts/README.md

 You should use the fonts
-*OpenSans-Medium for base text
+-OpenSans-Medium for base text
-*Lato-Black for Header text
+-Lato-Black for Header text